Kandrawan

 Kandrawan is a village in Unchahar block of Raebareli district, Uttar Pradesh, India.
 It is located on the road from Salon to Khaga, near the banks of the Ganges.
 Nearby there is a ferry crossing the Ganges over to Naubasta in Fatehpur district.
 As of 2011, Kandrawan has a population of 10,283 people, in 1,901 households.
 It is 3 km from Unchahar.

-This village is known as birthplace of freedom fighter Dal Bahadur Singh.
-He was a close associate of Indira Gandhi, Feroze Gandhi and Jawahar Lal Nehru.
+This village is known as the birthplace of freedom fighter Dal Bahadur Singh.
+He was a close associate of Indira Gandhi, Feroze Gandhi, and Jawahar Lal Nehru.
 He was a Member of the Legislative Assembly.
-This village also has a temple which known as Chahil Baba.
+This village also has a temple known as Chahil Baba.
 It is believed that it was built in the 10th century.
-Other than it there is other temples which name is Shiv Mandir and Khanauveer Baba.
+Other than it there are other temples named Shiv Mandir and Khanauveer Baba.

 History

 At the turn of the 20th century, Kandrawan was described as a large but otherwise unimportant village in the pargana of Salon.
 It was divided into 5 mahals, of which 3 were held by Kanhpurias and 2 were held by Bais.
 As of 1901, its population was 3,581 people, a majority of whom were Ahirs.

 The 1961 census recorded Kandrawan as comprising 39 hamlets, with a total population of 4,068 people (2,077 male and 1,991 female), in 892 households and 875 physical houses.
 The area of the village was given as 3,227 acres and it had a post office at that point.

 The 1981 census recorded Kandrawan as having a population of 5,318 people, in 1,306 households, and having an area of 1,305.92 hectares.
 The main staple foods were listed as wheat and barley.